Fox Spirit Matchmaker: Broadcast

-The Japanese language was broadcast on Tokyo MX from July 1, 2017 to December 16, 2017.
+The Japanese language was broadcast on Tokyo MX from July 1, 2017, to December 16, 2017.
 The content was adapted from Chinese.
 But it had only 24 episodes and the plot ended with Beishan Yaodi Chapter.

 Since Zhuye Chapter, the broadcasting rights only belong to Tencent Video.

 Comic book

-The original work is the comics published on Tencent Animation & Comics.
-In May 2016, the work was published as tankōbon books based on the comics, the name of the series books is Under the Acacia Tree (Chinese: 相思树下, pinyin: Xiāngsīshù Xià).
+The original work is the comic published on Tencent Animation & Comics.
+In May 2016, the work was published as tankōbon books based on the comics.
+The name of the series of books is Under the Acacia Tree (Chinese: 相思树下, pinyin: Xiāngsīshù Xià).

 Network movie

 On December 4, 2020, Fox Spirit Matchmaker official Weibo released its first movie post and PV called Yuehong II (Chinese: 月红贰).

 On August 14, 2021, Fox Spirit Matchmaker Yuehong II network movie was broadcast on Tencent Video.

 TV series

-In 2020 June, Tencent Pictures, IQIYI and Stellar Media(恒星引力) announced that Fox Spirit Matchmaker would be turned into TV series called Tushan Matchmaker(涂山小红娘, Tushan Xiao Hongniang).
+In 2020 June, Tencent Pictures, IQIYI and Stellar Media(恒星引力) announced that Fox Spirit Matchmaker would be turned into a TV series called Tushan Matchmaker(涂山小红娘, Tushan Xiao Hongniang).
 The TV series will be presented by Wangquan chapter and Yuehong chapter.
 However, some animation fans thought this would change their inherent awareness and attitude about animation characteristics.